XPRNetwork/grant-framework/applications/application-template.md

 - **Project has a token:** Yes/No
 - **Github Repo:** github.com/<your_org>/<project_repo>

+### Contact Information

 - **Contact Name:** Full name of contact person
 - **Contact Email:** example@example.com
 - **Website:** https://example.com

+### Project Details

-- **Project Details:** Describe your project in detail, include any screenshots or designs.
+> Describe your project in detail, include any screenshots or designs.
 What problem does it solve?
 What is the current state of the project?

-- **Ecosystem Fit:**
+### Ecosystem Fit

 1. Where and how does your project fit into the Proton ecosystem?
 2. Who is your target audience?
 3. What needs does your project meet for the community and what sets it apart from other similar projects?

+### Team

-- **Team:** List the members of your team, including their roles and responsibilities.
+List the members of your team, including their roles and responsibilities.
 Include links to their LinkedIn profiles, Github repos, and any other relevant information.

+### Roadmap

-- **Roadmap:** Include a roadmap for your project and timeline.
+Include a roadmap for your project and timeline.
 This section should be detailed (will vary on project scope).

-- **List of Milestones:**
+### Milestones

 > Below is an **example roadmap**.
 In the descriptions, it should be clear how your project is related to the Proton Blockchain ecosystem.
 We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.